Cannabis enthusiast and student of the art of solventless extraction

 Drying and Storing

-However you clean your bubble bags, it’s important to let them air dry thoroughly before storing.
+However you clean your bubble wash bags, it’s important to let them air dry thoroughly before storing.
 You can do this by hanging them to dry.
 Storing wet bags can lead to mold growth, which will absolutely ruin your bags.
 Moldy bags should not be reused.

-Store the bubble bags in a small breathable tote in a cool dry place.
+Store the bubble wash bags in a small breathable tote in a cool dry place.

-Using quality bubble bags is a major advantage when extracting ice water hash.
-Once you’ve purchased bubble bags, being diligent about how you clean them will prolong the lifetime of the bags and maximize your investment in quality equipment.
+Using quality bubble wash bags is a major advantage when extracting ice water hash.
+Once you’ve purchased bubble wash bags, being diligent about how you clean them will prolong the lifetime of the bags and maximize your investment in quality equipment.

 Cleaning bubble wash bags is a simple process.
 Being consistent with it is key.
 How often do you clean your bubble wash bags?
 Let us know in the comments!